Discrimination against non-binary people: United Kingdom

 Non-binary is not legally recognized as a gender identity in the United Kingdom.
 The Gender Recognition Act 2004 allowed people to apply to the Gender Recognition Panel for a change of gender after living as the gender they wished to show on all their legal documents and being given a diagnosis of gender dysphoria by at least two health professionals.
 However, this only allowed for a legal change of gender from male to female or vice versa.
+There is no non-binary specific legal clinical pathway available for medical assistance, and non-binary people will receive a new NHS number denoting the sex opposite to the one they were assigned at birth.

 United States

 Despite being more likely to achieve higher levels of education when compared to the general public, 90% of non-binary individuals face discrimination, often in the form of harassment in the workplace.
 19% percent of self-identifying non-binary individuals reported job loss as a result of their identities.
 Anti-discrimination laws that prohibit discrimination specifically against non-binary individuals do not exist.
 However, the current proposed version of the federal Employment Non-Discrimination Act use such terms as "gender identity" and "gender expression", categories under which non-binary individuals fall due to the fact that their gender expression cannot be defined as male or female.

-In 2004, Jimmie Smith was terminated from the fire department in Salem, Ohio, after revealing their diagnosis with Gender Identity Disorder and intentions to undergo a male to female transition.
-The district court determined the reason for termination was because of their "transsexuality" and not their gender non-conformity.
-The case was appealed to the Sixth Circuit, which overturned that decision and clarified to courts that under Title VII, sex discrimination was to be considered broader than only the traditional assumptions of sex.

-Twelve states currently have legislation which bars discrimination based on gender identity.
-Despite these efforts, non-binary individuals are subject to higher rates of physical and sexual assault and police harassment than those who identify as men or women, likely due to their gender expression or presentation.
+Non-binary individuals are subject to higher rates of physical and sexual assault and police harassment than those who identify as men or women, likely due to their gender expression or presentation.